Bergam0t/stars-treat-sim-vidigi-demo/README.md

     └── model.py
 ```

-* `binder` - contains the environment.yml file (sim) and all dependencies managed via conda
+* `binder/` - contains the environment.yml file (sim) and all dependencies managed via conda.
-* `data` - directory containing data files used by analysis notebooks.
+* `CHANGES.md` - changelog with record of notable changes to project between versions.
+* `CITATION.cff` - citation information for the package.
 * `LICENSE` - details of the MIT permissive license of this work.
+* `MANIFEST.in` - files to include in the package.
-* `notebooks` - contains a notebook to run the model and provides basic enhanced model documentation.
+* `notebooks/` - contains a notebook to run the model and provides basic enhanced model documentation.
-* `main.py` - an example simpy model to use to test the virtual environment
-* `README` - what you are reading now!
+* `README.md` - what you are reading now!
+* `requirements.txt` - list of packages required.
+* `setup.py` - used to build and distribute package.
-* `treat_sim` - contains a packaged version of the model.
+* `treat_sim/` - contains packaged version of the model.
+    * `data/` - directory containing data file used by package.
+    * `distributions.py` - distribution classes.
+    * `__init__.py` - required as part of package - contains author and version.
+    * `model.py` - example SimPy model.

 ## Citation